 Festuca californica Dark green leaf blades on 18″ full clumps, this handsome grass is well adapted to summer dry climates.
 It inhabits north facing, often shady slopes Airy fl. stems to 4’+.
 Z8 or less

-Gilia achilleifolia – photo More relaxed in leaf and flower than G. capitata, this easy annual carries cheery bright blue, pale blue or white heads of flowers in spring and early summer.
+Gilia achilleifolia – photo More relaxed in leaf and flower than G. capitata, this easy annual carries cheery bright blue heads of flowers in spring and early summer.
 100+ seed

-Gilia achilleifolia – white flower White flowered form of this cheery annual-easy and prolific in bloom.
+Gilia achilleifolia – white flower photo White flowered form of this cheery annual-easy and prolific in bloom.
 Reseeds nicely.
+100+ seed

-Gilia capitata ssp chamissonis – photo Finely divided leaves form tight, low cushions; round heads of lavender blue flowers are held just over the low leaves.
-Native to coastal sandhills.
+Gilia capitata ssp chamissonis – photo Received under this name, though plants lack the skunk odor.
+Finely divided leaves form tight, low cushions; round heads of lavender blue flowers are held in abundance just over the low leaves.

 Gilia nevinii – San Clemente, Santa Catalina, Guadalupe islands, California. photo Small starry blue flowers appear for months in abundance among feathery leaves on this charming annual.
 Mounds to 12″.
 200+ seed